Constructing the PES by interpolation#

 b_mat = get_b_matrix(molecule, internal_coordinates, z_matrix)

-In order to transform from Cartesian gradient to internal gradient, we would need the inverse of \(\mathbf{B}\):
+In order to transform from Cartesian gradient to internal gradient, we need the inverse of \(\mathbf{B}\):

 \[ \frac{\partial V}{\partial q_i} = \sum_j \frac{\partial V}{\partial x_j} \frac{\partial x_j}{\partial q_i} = \sum_j \frac{\partial V}{\partial x_j} B_{ji}^{-}, \]